sprutton1/assessment-ie3/ASSESSMENT.md

 I chose Dockerhub as my artifact store as I happen to have an account there.
 I also changed the images to point at my user so I can push images.
 The pipelines just push over the latest image.
 If I have time, we'll do this with proper versioning, but it didn't seem super salient at the moment.

+### Deployment Environment

+I chose to use EKS here, mainly because I have a lot of familiarity with the platform and new I could get it up and running without much trouble.
+In all honesty, it's overkill for just running two containers, but who knows what kind of complicated deployment architecture Taskly might have in the future?
+It also doesn't quite follow the "use free services" part of the assessment, but it's not much to add to my existing AWS bill.

+In order to create this environment, I included some Terraform modules and a pipeline to validate and deploy them.
+I think that using something like CDK to use Typescript may be a better fit in this project overall, and I will likely switch to that if I have time.
+I wanted to start here to get the environment created so I could improve it later.

+In the real world, I would likely not include these resources in this repo.
+This environment is likely to be fairly static and potentially shared across many teams.
+It would be better in a separate repo, but I wanted to include it for demonstrative purposes.